 Policy 3-019: University of Utah Internal Audit Policy

+Draft Revisions 2/12/20

-Purpose
+Purpose and Scope

-To establish the university's policy regarding internal audits, the authority and responsibilities of the Internal Audit Department, and general Procedures for conducting audits.
+A. Purpose: To establish the university's policy regarding internal audits and the role, authority and responsibilities of the Internal Audit Department.

+B. Scope.
+This policy applies to all University of Utah organizations and employees.

+Definitions

+Internal Auditing.
+An independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.
+This is achieved by bringing a disciplined approach to the evaluation and improvement of university processes related to risk management, internal control, and governance.

+Policy

-Department Authority and Function
+Internal Audit Department Authority and Function

-Authority
+Authority and Structure

-The Internal Audit Department derives its authority directly from the Board of Trustees and the president, and is authorized to conduct such reviews of university organizational units or functional activities as are necessary to accomplish its objectives.
-Internal Audit is authorized access to all records, personnel, and physical properties relevant to the performance of audits.
+The Internal Audit Department is established in accordance with the Utah Internal Audit Act and policy R567 of the Utah State Board of Regents.
+It derives its authority directly from the Board of Trustees and the president, and is authorized to conduct such reviews of university organizational units or functional activities as are necessary to accomplish its objectives.
+The Chief Audit Executive reports functionally to the President and to the Chair of the Board of Trustees Audit Committee, and will have unrestricted access to communicate and interact directly with the audit committee.

-Function
+Mission and Function

-The Internal Audit Department is charged with the responsibility to review the fiscal operational and administrative operations of the university.
+Internal Audit’s mission is to enhance and protect organizational value by providing risk-based and objective assurance and advice.
 It is intended to be a protective and constructive link between policy-making and operational levels.
-Based on audit findings the department shall make a report to the president which shall include recommendations for improvements in internal control and/or operating efficiency.

-Scope

-The scope of internal audits encompasses the examination and evaluation of the adequacy and effectiveness of internal controls and the quality of performance in carrying out assigned responsibilities.
-Included within this scope are:

-Reviews of the reliability and integrity of financial and operating information and the means used to identify, measure, classify and report such information.
-Reviews may involve objective standards such as generally accepted accounting principles, or subjective standards such as sound business and management practices.

-Reviews of the systems established to ensure compliance with those policies, plans, procedures, laws, and regulations which could have a significant impact on operations to determine if compliance is adequate.

-An evaluation of the means employed to safeguard assets.

-Verification and valuation of department assets.

-Evaluation of the effectiveness and efficiency with which resources are employed.

-An evaluation of the accomplishment of established objectives and goals.
+Assurance services involve an objective examination of evidence for the purpose of providing an independent assessment of various processes.
+Advisory services, the nature and scope of which are agreed with the client, are intended to add value and improve processes without the internal auditor assuming management responsibility.

+Access

+Internal Audit is authorized access to all records, personnel, and physical properties pertinent to any audit engagement, subject to accountability for confidentiality and safeguarding of records and information.

+Adherence to Professional Standards

+The Internal Audit Department shall adhere to mandatory elements of the Institute of Internal Auditors’ International Professional Practices Framework, including the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, and International Standards for the Professional Practice of Internal Auditing, and the Definition of Internal Auditing.
+This includes adherence to standards regarding independence and objectivity.

 Responsibilities

 Responsibilities of the Internal Audit Department include:

-Development of an orderly program for the audit of selected university departments or functional activities.
+Development of an orderly, risk-based program for the audit of selected university departments or functional activities.
+Unscheduled audits regarding particular transactions and issues may also be conducted, as circumstances warrant.

 Conduct of audits in accordance with standards established for the professional practice of internal auditing.

+Investigation, review, or referral to appropriate management of reports received through the university’s ethics and compliance hotline.

-Timely communication to appropriate officers of any serious deficiencies noted in an audit.
+Timely communication to appropriate officers of any serious deficiencies noted in any audit engagement.

-Preparation of a formal report of findings, conclusions, and recommendations upon completion of the audit.
+Preparation of a report of findings, conclusions, and recommendations upon completion of the audit.

 Review of the implementation of recommendations or of other actions taken as a result of the audit.